Austin Whippet: Operational history

 Of the five aircraft built, two were sold to New Zealand, while another was sent by its purchaser to Argentina.
 One of the New Zealand aircraft, serial AU.4/ZK-ACR, remained in existence at Kai Iwi in the 1940s.

-An accurate replica of Whippet K-158 is currently on display at the Aeroventure South Yorkshire Aircraft Museum in Doncaster, UK.
+A Whippet replica, marked as the first example, K-158, later G-EAGS, is currently on display at the South Yorkshire Aircraft Museum in Doncaster, UK.

-A Replica K.158/BAPC.207 South Yorkshire Aircraft Museum at Doncaster.